Gas Furnace Dos and Do Nots

 - Properly service the furnace before the start of the heating season

-- If the spill switch trips do not bypass the safely control correct the venting problem.
+- If the spill switch trips do not bypass the safety control correct the venting problem.

-- Over tighten the fan belts, belt should be just tight enough not to slip.
+- Over tighten the fan belts, the belt should be just tight enough not to slip.

 - Adjust the gas regulator pressure setting

-- Block off fresh air intakes.
-(If the furnace can't get it's own air, it will take yours)
+- Block off fresh air intake.
+(If the furnace can't get its own air, it will take yours)

 What is Proper Service

-Stack Temperature: The temperature of the flue 18" from the furnace should be a least 225°F. If it is lower then this then the flue gas will drop below the dew point more it vents from the top of the chimney.
+Stack Temperature: The temperature of the flue 18" from the furnace should be the least 225°F. If it is lower than this then the flue gas will drop below the dew point more it vents from the top of the chimney.
 This will cause condensation in the chimney.
 This moisture is very acidic and will quickly damage the chimney.

 Visual Inspection of the heat exchanger: Visually check the interior and exterior of the heat exchanger wear possible.
 Most of the heat exchanger is hidden from view, but the area that can be seen is a good indicator of the rest of the heat exchanger.
-Older or suspicions heat exchanger can be tested by smoke, or sulfur or cutting in an inspection door.
-If the burner is producing CO then testing the supply air for CO can show a the presents of a crack.
+The older or suspicious heat exchanger can be tested by smoke, or sulfur, or cutting in an inspection door.
+If the burner is producing CO then testing the supply air for CO can show the presents of a crack.

-Visual Inspection of the Chimney: If your furnace is connected to a Masonry, then it should be have a metal liner, if not then remove the clean out to check for debris.
+Visual Inspection of the Chimney: If your furnace is connected to a Masonry, then it should behave as a metal liner, if not then remove the cleanout to check for debris.
 Visually inspect the exterior of cracks.
-Check the interior tile liner, if the liner appears cracked then it must be relined. metal Chimney are much more reliable, but if moisture can be seen on the vent connector then the metal chimney should be inspected.
+Check the interior tile liner, if the liner appears cracked then it must be relined. metal Chimneys are much more reliable, but if moisture can be seen on the vent connector then the metal chimney should be inspected.

-Combustion Fan Motor: Check the combustion fan for signs of rusting on the housing, check the for bearing wear on the motor.
+Combustion Fan Motor: Check the combustion fan for signs of rusting on the housing, check them for bearing wear on the motor.

 Burner Operations: The furnace on a normal call for heat will start the combustion fan, if present, for 30 seconds before trying to light the pilot or main flame.
 Spark Ignitors should light the pilot after a few sparks, HSI (Hot Surface Ignitor ) will light the main flame directly, standing pilots will light the main flame.
 After the burner is lit, then the fan should start.
 30 to 90 seconds later.
 The burner and fan should stay on until the thermostat is satisfied.
 Once the thermostat is satisfied, the burner should stop, and the fan should run until the furnace is cooled down.
 Once the fan stops it should stay off until the next call for heat.